DonBatman/myarcade/README.md

 This is a modpack for the Luanti engine.

-This modpack includes several mods that add arcade game boards to Minetest.
+This modpack includes several mods that add arcade game boards to Luanti.
 If your score makes it into the highscore of the server your name will be registered in the highscore arcade machine for the game you were playing.

 ### Games included